The only way to reach Sifnos from Athens is to take a ferry from Piraeus Port. There are 3-4 Sifnos ferries daily.

 Sifnos has a good mix of everything.
 Lovely beaches and interesting hiking trails, but also great tavernas, nice cafes, and chilled bars.

 Combine that with traditional villages, plenty of history and the delicious food, and Sifnos will easily become your next favourite Greek island in the Cyclades.
 It makes a great island hopping destination!

-Booking a ferry from Athens to Sifnos
+Booking ferry tickets from Athens to Sifnos

 Generally speaking, the faster the boat, the more expensive the ticket is.
 For example, SeaJets are typically faster crossings to Sifnos from Athens, but more expensive.